Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR: Experiments

 \subsection{Long-form speech recognition}

-As LLMs are capable in attending to long context of sequence and possess multilingual capabilities, we posit that GFD-ASR-ZH can improve on long-form audio transcription.
-We therefore evaluate the long-form transcription performance on NTUML2021 and FormosaSpeech.
+LLM's capability to attend to long sequences, makes it an appealing candidate on long-form audio speech recognition.
+Therefore, we evaluate long-form transcription performance on NTUML2021 and FormosaSpeech.
 For NTUML2021, we curate the long dataset by concatenating all contiguous clips to reconstruct the original lecture for long-form evaluation.
-To properly contrast the short-range modeling in Table~\ref{table:comparison} in NTUML2021, we prepend all previous transcription from contiguous clips in the same lecture as prompts for both ASR and LLM to realize long form transcriptions, but truncate it when necessary for whisper due to context length limitations.
-In this setting, GFD-ASR-ZH (long) consistently outperforms Whisper (long) in both NTUML2021 and FormosaSpeech, demonstrating that the long-context capability of LLM can be effectively utilized through GFD (Table~\ref{tab:long-form-results}).
+To properly contrast the short-range modeling in Table~\ref{table:comparison}, we prepend all historical transcriptions as prompts for ASR and LLM to realize long-form transcriptions, truncating them when necessary for Whisper due to context length limitations.
+In this setting, GFD-ASR-ZH consistently outperforms Whisper in both NTUML2021 and FormosaSpeech, demonstrating that the long-context capability of LLM can be effectively utilized through GFD (Table~\ref{tab:long-form-results}).